Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Demonstrate an appreciable level of the art of public speaking and listening, and
+• Demonstrate an appreciable level of the art of public speaking and listening.

 • Write simple and technical reports.